AndriiHeonia/hull/README.md

 ## TypeScript

-You can find TypeScript type definitions [here](https://www.npmjs.com/package/@types/hull.js).
-Keep in mind that type definitions are not maintained by the author of this library and the latest versions might not match.
-At the same time, this library is not actively maintained since 2015 and contains only minor changes, so even the older d.ts file should work fine.
+You can find TypeScript type definitions in `src` folder.

 ## Contribute